lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 import Stripeline
 const Sl = Stripeline
 using FITSIO
 ```

-In this simple case we can avoid using MPI, but we need the following line:
+In this simple case we can avoid using MPI, but we need the following
+line:

 ```
 comm = missing

 ```

-since some of the functions we will use (e.g. the `destripe` function) require the MPI communicator as input parameter.
+This is because some of the functions we will use (e.g., the
+`destripe` function) require the MPI communicator as input parameter.

 2. Then, you can start by setting the simulation parameters: